Cooking Glossary

 Umami

-The fifth basic taste — a savory, meaty depth found in aged cheeses, soy sauce, mushrooms, and fermented foods.
+Umami is the fifth basic taste — a savory, mouth-coating depth triggered by glutamate found in aged cheeses, soy sauce, mushrooms, ripe tomatoes, and fermented foods.

 Ingredients